havanashw/RobustSIM/README.md

 # RobustSIM
-Robust inference for high-dimensional single index model with distribution transformation.
+R code for "Robust group and simultaneous inferences for ultrahigh-dimensional single index model".

 ## Installation